 Historical development of geodesy.
 Scope and goals of contemporary geodesy.
+The earth's gravity field.
 The earth's motions in space.
 Foundation of celestial observations for position and azimuth determination.
 Time and time keeping.
-Coordinate systems and transformations.
+Co-ordinate systems and transformations.
 Earth satellite motion.

-29.441 Surveying for Engineers S1 or S2 L2T4
+29.441 Surveying for Engineers

 Co-ordinate systems.
 Levelling.
 Theodolite and angular measurements.
 Distance measurements: steel band, electronic.
 Traversing.
 Tacheometry.
 Contour and detail surveys.
 Horizontal and vertical curves.
 Area and volume computations.
 Control, engineering and underground surveys.
-Outline of phologrammetry.
+Outline of photogrammetry.

-29.4520 Remote Sensing and Resource Surveys S2 L11⁄2T11⁄2
+29.4520 Remote Sensing and Resource Surveys